amykapernick/blog/posts/2020/building-quokkabot-part-3-moving-to-azure-static-web-apps.md

 ![](/img/quokkabot/swas_repo_connect.png)

 Specify the details for the site build, my static site sits in the root folder of the repository, and builds out to a folder called `_site`.
-While I don't have an API to include there yet, leaving the API location as is is fine (if they can't find the `api` folder, they'll ignore it.
+While I don't have an API to include there yet, leaving the API location as is is fine (if they can't find the `api` folder, they'll ignore it).

 ![](/img/quokkabot/swas_build.png)

 Next, click **Review + create** to create the new resource.

 This will automatically create a workflow file in your repo, with a GitHub action to build the site and deploy it to Azure.